sympal/sympal-docs/reference/en/03-Customizing-Installation.markdown

 ## Pre & Post Install Events

-When the installation process is invoked, a Symfony event is fired before and after to allow you to execute custom code.
+When the installation process is invoked, a symfony event is fired before and after to allow you to execute custom code.
 The event names are `sympal.pre_install` and `sympal.post_install`.